Do you do customization for sizing? What if I want to add pockets?

 What types of fabrics do you use?

-A: We use the most sustainable fabrics we can find!
-All of our clothing is made from organically grown natural fibers such as cotton, linen, and hemp, and some are blends.
+A: We use the most sustainable fabrics we can find.
+All of our clothing is made from natural fibers such as cotton, linen, and hemp, and some are blends.
 We have recently introduced raw silk and tencel, which is made from cellulose pulp.
 We seek to source our materials from reputable facilities that practice business at the same ethical standards we do.

 Hemp is one of the strongest fibers in the world and grows extremely fast in any kind of climate.
 It does not exhaust the soil, uses little water, and requires no pesticides or herbicides.
 With high moisture absorbency, high heat conductivity, and excellent abrasion resistance, the hemp fibers can be made into beautiful, comfortable and long lasting clothes.
 The more you wash them, the softer they get!
 No wonder it’s considered by many as the most versatile and sustainable plant on earth.

 Organic cotton is an ecologically responsible and green fiber.
 Unlike conventional cotton, which uses more chemicals than any other crop, organic cotton is never genetically modified and does not use highly polluting agro-chemicals such as those found in pesticides, herbicides and many fertilizers.
 It is soft and gentle on your skin.

 What kind of dyes do you use?

-Also keep in mind that the colors of the actual garment may be different than how they look in the photos depending on your monitor settings, and whether the photo was taken in-studio or outside.
+Also, keep in mind that the colors of the actual garment may be different than how they look in the photos, depending on your monitor settings, and whether the photo was taken in-studio or outside.

 Where is your clothing made?

 Do you accept wholesale orders?

 A: Yes!
 Please see the wholesale inquiry form found at the bottom of the website.